adonisjs/v6-docs/content/docs/experimental/vite.md

 <dd>

-An array of glob patterns to watch and reload the browser on file change.
+It contains an array of glob patterns to watch and reload the browser on file change.
 By default, we watch for Edge templates.
 However, you can configure additional patterns as well.

 </dd>